 If an item is returned damaged and no longer suitable for the collection, you will be charged for its replacement.

 You must have a balance of less than $5 in outstanding library fines or fees in order to check out material.
-If your outstanding balance is more than $25, your account may be turned over to a collection agency and must be paid in full before your checkout privileges are restored.

 Under Minnesota law, information you provide in applying for a library card, except your name, as well as information which links your name with library materials is private.
 It is available only to you and to appropriate library personnel.
 This information is required to support library service.